OData/v3ProtocolDocument/OData.markdown

 # 1. Overview #

 The OData Protocol is an application-level protocol for interacting with data via RESTful web services.
-The protocol supports the description of data models and editing and querying of data according to those models.
+The protocol supports the description of data models and the editing and querying of data according to those models.
 It provides facilities for:

-- Metadata: A machine-readable description of the data model exposed by a particular data provider.
+- Metadata: a machine-readable description of the data model exposed by a particular data provider.
-- Data: Sets of data entities and the relationships between them.
+- Data: sets of data entities and the relationships between them.
-- Querying: Requesting that the service perform a set of filtering and other transformations to its data, then return the results.
+- Querying: requesting that the server perform a set of filtering and other transformations to its data, then return the results.
-- Editing: Creating, editing, and deleting data.
+- Editing: creating, editing, and deleting data.
+- Operations: invoking custom logic
+- Vocabularies: attaching custom semantics

 The OData Protocol is different from other REST-based web service approaches in that it provides a uniform way to describe both the data and the data model.
 This improves semantic interoperability between systems and allows an ecosystem to emerge.